 Our journey begins in the centre of Dalmatia, in Split.

-Before you leave, be sure to rub the toe of the bronze statue of Grégoire de Nin (by sculptor Ivan Meštrović), which has become smooth due to the local belief that stroking his toe will bring good luck and make all your wishes come true...
-It's the foot!
+Before you leave, be sure to rub the toe of the bronze statue of Gregory of Nin, (a piece by sculptor Ivan Meštrović), which has become smooth due to the local belief that stroking his toe brings good luck and makes all wishes come true...It's the foot!

-Scedro and Korcula, jewels of the Adriatic
+Sćedro and Korcula, jewels of the Adriatic

 After a night on board, the roar of the engines reminds passengers that breakfast is served.
 The nine crew members are on hand to look after the thirty-five passengers.